anders94/disruptor/README.md

 --------------------------------
 You can send json payloads to be processed to any node in the cluster through an HTTP socket connection.
 The task will be sent to a random worker and responses will flow back the same way.

+For example, if you were to send the above wordcount app the following payload:

+    'The First World War was to be the war to end all wars.'

+the result would look like this:

+    {
+      message: 'The First World War was to be the war to end all wars.',
+      total: 13,
+      unique: 9
+    }

 **Note: This functionality is actively being developed.**